 When we first believe, God will immediately send his Holy Spirit to dwell in us

-without needing to ask Him.
+without needing to ask Him for this.
 The comforter comes and lives in us to be our

-great counselor for the rest of all eternity.
+great counselor forever.
 However, we must first show

-Him faith without the help of the Holy Spirit, because He hasn’t come to
+Him faith without the Holy Spirit, who comes to us because we

 believe in Him, but how can we first believe without Him?
 It denotes a catch-22:

-we can’t believe without the Holy Spirit, and without faith the
+we can’t believe without the Spirit, and without faith the

 Spirit cannot dwell in us.
 This is why we say salvation is the work of God's grace.